9 Top-Rated Campgrounds in the Phoenix Area

 This is dry camping or "boondocking" in RV speak, so there are no facilities whatsoever, except a stone fire ring.
 You need to be fully equipped with water, food, and something to provide shade.
 Most people out here are in RVs.

 Access is south off Interstate 10 on Courthouse Road.
 Anywhere past mile marker 13 on the left is flat with decent roads.

 Where to Stay near Parks and Natural Areas around Phoenix

 If you can't find a place to camp, or the weather isn't what you were expecting when you left home, here are some quality, moderately priced, interesting, and fun hotel options near popular outdoor areas:

-More to Explore around Phoenix and Other Areas of Arizona
+More to Explore near Phoenix and Other Areas of Arizona

-- Camping: Just a couple of hours away, you'll find more outstanding campgrounds around Tucson.
-In summer, and especially during hot spells, head to the hills and find a cool retreat in the campgrounds around Payson and Prescott.
-These destinations much higher and offer cooler temps and campsites among tall pine trees.
+Camping: Just a couple of hours away, you'll find more outstanding campgrounds around Tucson.
+In summer, and especially during hot spells, head to the hills and find a cool retreat in the campgrounds around Payson, Prescott, and Sedona.
+These destinations are much higher and offer cooler temperatures, and campsites among tall pine trees.
 And, if you really want to experience some great camping, see our article on the best places to camp in Arizona.

 Hiking: If you are interested in camping, chances are, you are interested in hiking and walking trails.
 Discover where to go hiking with our guide to the best hikes in Arizona.
 For more details on hiking around urban areas, which tend to include shorter walks and nature trails, see our articles on the top hikes around Tucson, Prescott and Sedona.